 - International Summer School on e-Health and m-Health

 - Summer School on Methods in Human-Computer Interaction

 - Summer School on Pervasive Interaction for binational challenges

 - Summer School on Playful Interactions with OzCHI

 24-27 November 2017 in Melbourne, Australia

 - The future of crowdsourcing in developing countries -technical, design, social, and ethical implications

-An application to this special funding initiative is subject to the absolute criteria of the SIGCHI Development Fund.
+An application to this special funding initiative was subject to the absolute criteria of the SIGCHI Development Fund.
 Additional criteria include, experience of the organisers, other sponsorship and the impact of the school.
-It is important to note that an application for SIGCHI sponsorship should not be intended to fund the entirety of the costs associated with a winter or summer school.
+It is important to note that an application for SIGCHI sponsorship was not intended to fund the entirety of the costs associated with a winter or summer school.

-As with regular SIGCHI development funding requests there is no application form, instead we suggest a proposal for sponsorship should be limited to 3 A4 pages and should include:
+As with regular SIGCHI development funding requests there was no application form, instead we suggest a proposal for sponsorship should be limited to 3 A4 pages and should include:

 Proposal for a SIGCHI Sponsored Winter/Summer School